flowtsohg/mdx-m3-viewer/README.md

 Sometimes this is not possible, for example when you want to get the list of animations a model has.
 If the model wasn't loaded yet, the list will be empty.

-There are two ways to react to resources being loaded: promises, and events.
+There are two ways to react to resources being loaded: promises/callbacks, and events.

 Regardless of which is used, every resource has two loading hints: `loaded`, and `ok`.
 When a resource is `loaded`, it means that it doesn't need further processing by the viewer.
 It doesn't however neccessarily mean the resource loaded successfully.